Graylog2/documentation/pages/plugins.rst

 Note that you do not have to tell the archetype wizard what kind of plugin you want to build because it is creating the generic plugin skeleton for you but nothing that is related to the actual implementation.
 More on this in the example plugin chapters later.

-You now have a new folder called ``jira-alarmcallback`` that includes a complete plugin skeleton including maven build files.
+You now have a new folder called ``jira-alarmcallback`` that includes a complete plugin skeleton including Maven build files.
 Every Java IDE out there can now import the project automatically without any required further configuration.

 In `IntelliJ IDEA <https://www.jetbrains.com/idea/>`_ for example you can just use the *File -> Open* dialog to open the skeleton as a fully